Yousif-59/PreWork-Codepath/README.md

 One of the feature is to have a tracking page that can provide feedback/suggestions based on your weekly reports.
 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+I went through some challenges such as some syntax errors with Swift.
+I think it really made me confused due to the new langauge that I was learning while finishing the prework but overall, I think I did a great job with the task.

 ## License